schoeberl/chisel-lab/lab1/Setup.md

    * see
      [Digilent Installation](https://reference.digilentinc.com/vivado/installing-vivado/start)
      for instructions
- * Install cable drivers and Digilent boards files (according to the above instructions)
+ * Install cable drivers and Digilent board files (according to the above instructions)

 ## Ubuntu/Linux

 This is the log when I prepared the VM for the DE 2 lab.
 It may be helpful to setup your Linux system for the DE 2 lab.

+ * Install Ubuntu 18.04 LTS, max disc set to 80 GB and 4 GB for memory
+ * uid: de2lab, pwd: de2lab
+ * Set time and time zone (important for further installation!)
+ * Settings - Power - Blank screen: never, Privacy - Aut.
+Screen Lock - OFF
+ * Install Vivado (in home folder)
+   * Install cable drivers
+   * Get digilent board definitions
+ * sudo apt install openjdk-8-jdk-headless
+ * Install InelliJ and the Scala plugin with a launch shortcut in favorites
+ * sudo apt install git